 Getting a speeding ticket fixed acts something like insurance against future trouble.
 One citation, by itself, for a driver with a good record doesn't cause much damage.
 The problem is that you never know what will happen next, and traffic issues have a way of snowballing.
+The most important reasons to get a Missouri speeding ticket fixed are to keep points off your license, keep your insurance rates low, and protect your employment options.

 The number one reason to get a speeding ticket fixed is to keep the points off your driving record.
 In Missouri, if you accumulate 8 or more points over 18 months, your license will be suspended for 30 days (or longer if you have been previously suspended).
 A speeding ticket will be 2 or 3 points, depending on who wrote it and what court is handling it.
 Additionally, an officer can write a ticket for any other infraction they observed, such as improper turn signal or following too closely, and these are usually worth 2 points.
 So, it is not unusual to get 5 points on a traffic stop.